 Entering the North branch of the transept we turn to the left and find on our right:

-The tomb of Clement XIII in St. Peter’s Basilica – Rome
+Rome St Peter’s Basilica | The tomb of Clement XIII in St. Peter’s Basilica – Rome

 The tomb of Clement XIII.
 The most important papal monument in the church and the masterpiece of Canova, which established the fame of the great artist, and placed him at once above all the greatest sculptors of Europe.
 The work was completed in eight years and inaugurated in 1795.
 The pope, a very fine and expressive figure represented in devout prayer, is a miracle of the art of portraiture and of intense expression.
-On each side are the figure of Religion, holding the cross and the genius extinguishing the torch of the pope’s life of the two lions, the one sleeping is considered to be the best lion ever produced by sculpture.
+On each side is the figure of Religion, holding the cross and the genius extinguishing the torch of the pope’s life of the two lions, the one sleeping is considered to be the best lion ever produced by sculpture.

-Near by is another mosaic representing:
+Rome St Peter’s Basilica | Nearby is another mosaic representing:

 The burial of St. Petronilla (in St. Peter’s Basilica – Rome), by Guercino, the original of which is in the Capitol.
 Proceeding towards the tribune we see the monument of Clement X, by Rossi and Ercole Ferrara who made the statue of the pope.
 (1670-1676).
 Opposite, the mosaic of Peter resuscitating Tabitha from an original by Costanzi.

-The Tribune (in St. Peter’s Basilica – Rome), is the work of the versatile genius of Bernini, who placed in it the famous bronze chair supported by the four colossal statues, representing the four fathers of the Church: St. Ambrose and Augustine of the Latin Church and St. Athanasius and St. John Crysostom of the Greek.
-The chair contains the famous “Cathedra Petri”, mentioned by Prudentius who calls it the Apostolic chair, and said to be the Episcopal Chair of St. Peter and his immediate successor.
+The Tribune (in St. Peter’s Basilica – Rome), is the work of the versatile genius of Bernini, who placed in it the famous bronze chair supported by the four colossal statues, representing the four fathers of the Church: St. Ambrose and Augustine of the Latin Church and St. Athanasius and St. John Chrysostom of the Greek.
+The chair contains the famous “Cathedra Petri”, mentioned by Prudentius who calls it the Apostolic chair and said to be the Episcopal Chair of St. Peter and his immediate successor.

-On the right there is the: Monument of Urban the VIII.
+On the right, there is the: Monument of Urban the VIII.